 -

-Owning a property in HUF’s name: An HUF can own any property including a residential house and it can also avail deductions on the home loan.
-Hence, if take a joint home loan with HUF as the co-borrower, both you and the HUF can claim a deduction on home loan interest u/s 24(b) of up to ₹2 lakhs.
+Owning a property in HUF’s name: An HUF can own any property including a residential house, and it can also avail deductions against home loan.
+Hence, if you take a joint home loan with HUF as the co-borrower, both you and the HUF can claim a deduction on home loan interest u/s 24(b) of up to ₹2 lakhs.

 Moreover, if there is some ancestral property that is generating rental income, you can transfer the property in HUF’s name and hence, now the rental income will be considered as the HUF’s income.
-This becomes beneficial when your income falls in a higher tax slab and HUF has no other income or lower income.
+This becomes beneficial when your income falls in a higher tax slab and HUF has no other income or falls in a lower income bracket.

 Opening a demat account on HUF’s PAN: You can open a demat account on HUF’s PAN.